oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 ## DoublePulsarShellcode

 The entry point of the shellcode is the `GetDll` function.
-Something is weird with `function_order.txt`, it seems like the compiler is not following the order presents in the text file.
+Something is weird with `function_order.txt`, it seems like the compiler is not following the order present in the text file.
 But having functions in that order generates a good `map.txt` file with `GetDll` at the beginning of the `.text` section.

 ```text
 0001:00000000       ?GetDLL@@YAHXZ             0000000140001000 f   DoublePulsarShellcode.obj